 Time has passed, but neither Althedia’s family nor investigators are closer to figuring out what happened to this loving mother.
 However, police fear that foul play may have been involved in her case.

-At the time of her disappearance, Athedia was approximately 5’7″-5’8″ tall and 150-155 pounds.
-She had black or dark brown hair and brown eyes.
+At the time of her disappearance, Athedia was approximately 5 feet 7 inches to 5 feet 8 inches tall and 150 to 155 pounds.
+She had black/dark brown hair and brown eyes.
 She was last seen wearing her pajamas.

-Please share this story about Althedia Vernon Vaught and the mystery surrounding her decade-old missing person case.
+Please share this story about Althedia Vernon Vaught to help bring a concerned family answers.
 She is our sister and her life matters.